For The Blackstone Group Inc. [BX], Analyst sees a rise to $135. What next?

-The stocks have a year to date performance of 70.30 percent and weekly performance of -2.76 percent.
-The stock has been moved at 57.74 percent over the last six months.
-The stock has performed 4.33 percent around the most recent 30 days and changed 23.80 percent over the most recent 3-months.
+Liftoff, a leading global performance-based mobile app marketing optimization platform, and Vungle, a leading global mobile app discovery and enablement platform, announced that they have entered into a definitive agreement to combine.
+The merger will create one of the world’s largest independent and privacy-friendly platforms that fuels the entire mobile app growth cycle across user acquisition, engagement, monetization, and analytics.
+Liftoff co-founder and CEO Mark Ellis will lead the combined company as CEO and Vungle CEO Jeremy Bondy will be assuming the role of President.
+The transaction follows prior majority investments from private equity funds managed by Blackstone (“Blackstone”) in both Liftoff and Vungle.

+The Blackstone Group Inc. stock has also gained 7.26% of its value over the past 7 days.
+However, BX stock has inclined by 29.74% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 74.71% and gained 84.42% year-on date.

-If compared to the average trading volume of 3.92M shares, BX reached to a volume of 2875995 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for BX stock reached $140.02 billion, with 721.14 million shares outstanding and 713.93 million shares in the current float.
+Compared to the average trading volume of 3.87M shares, BX reached a trading volume of 2905350 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about The Blackstone Group Inc. [BX]: